 Friday you will be treated to eight bands taking a turn on the Skunk Stage, not the least of which is the San Francisco bluegrass outfit Front Country returning to the Skunk Farm for the third time.
 The War and Treaty closes out the night in what could be the set that steals the whole show as the husband and wife led band is absolutely breathtaking.
 They promise to be two huge voices carrying music lovers into the wee hours of Friday evening.

 If Saturday is the only day you can go, you are still in for an amazing time as the music kicks off at 11 am and runs just about into Sunday morning.
 The War and Treaty will return for a second performance and Cajun masters BeauSoleil avec Michael Doucet will wrap up an incredibly diverse and delightful three days of music.
-Check out the full schedule below and click on any of the bands on the lineup page here for a sample of what you have to look forward to.

 All of this music is complemented by everything you would expect from a music festival – a charming setting and friendly company, food trucks and vendors, artisans and craftsmen, and a beer tent courtesy of The Community Tap.
 Kids will love it just as much as the grownups as they have a stage of their very own, rope swings, a playground, and tree house in the woods.
 Camping on site is encouraged as once you step foot on the Skunk Farm, you are not going to want to leave.
-For more information click here.

 Music Schedule for SpringSkunk Music Fest 2018: